 - your maternity unit, your primary midwife and how to contact them

 Looking after your notes

-- take the notes with you to all your appointments (whether they're on paper or an app)
+- take your maternity notes with you to all your appointments (whether they're on paper or an app)

 - keep them in a safe place

 - have them with you when labour starts